andrie/prodpad/README.md

 Cole Arendt also wrote a `prodpad` [package](https://github.com/colearendt/prodpad), using R6 classes to represent the connection to Prodpad.
 But my implementation was inspired by the `gh` [package](https://github.com/r-lib/gh) by Gábor Csárdi.
 I found the ideas of `gh` to be more flexible and ported `gh` in its entirety to the `pp()` function in `prodpad`.

+## Trademarks

+The ProdPad name and logo are trademarks of ProdPad (CreateSHIFT Ltd.).
+The author of this package has no affiliation with ProdPad.